jianjian97/Swiss-Geography-Master/README.md

 ## Technologies
 * Python version: 3.6
-* Libraries used: pandas, folium, random, tkinter, json, numpy, locale, json (for description refer to [Short Libraries Description](#short-libraries-decription))
+* Libraries used: pandas, folium, random, tkinter, json, numpy, locale, json (for description refer to [Libraries Description](#libraries-decription))

 ## Setup
 To run this project, we recommend using Jupyter Notebooks/Anaconda.
 Please also use PowerShell by Anaconda to install the following locally: